jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.7.5    Can I recover and search the emails I have deleted?

-If your operation on the email was “Delete”, you can find the deleted emails in the “Deleted” and move them back to the inbox or personal folder to recover; if it was “Delete Completely”, then it cannot be recovered.
+If your operation on the email was "Delete", you can find the deleted emails in the "Deleted" and move them back to the inbox or personal folder to recover; if it was "Delete Completely", then it cannot be recovered.